What Drives Government Performance? A Look at the Numbers

 ✔ Financial resources drive efficiency, even after controlling for confounders.

-✔ Efficiency and effectiveness are deeply connected: this isn’t just about leadership.
+✔ Efficiency and effectiveness are deeply connected: so it is not just leadership, even though leadership matters.

 ✔ Service quality improvements contribute to efficiency, not just financial inputs.

-✔ Strategy is key to effectiveness, even when budgets are tight.
+✔ Strategy and ministerial coherency is key to effectiveness, even when budgets are tight.

 If you’re leading a public sector agency, here’s where I’d suggest focusing your efforts: